Best Running Shoes For Women

 ASICS GEL-Venture 5

-Some runners love bright flashy shoes with neon colors, and other urn for more neutral colors.
+Some runners love bright flashy shoes with neon colors and others yearn for more neutral colors.
 Luckily, these shoes are available in both colorful models and neutral color options.
-They have a thick padded sole, and an average toe-box.
+They have a thick padded sole and an average toe-box.

 What’s great about these shoes is the Gel-Cushioning system in the sole that provides a nice cushioning that also conforms to your foot over time.
 The thick heel provides excellent shock absorption and is made from high-abrasion rubber.
 Trail-specific outsole is designed to take the runner through any type of treacherous terrain, and the mesh top makes for a cool and comfortable foot.